hartmantis/resume/README.md

 wheelhouse--partly for the fun of it and partly as a check-in on what's changed in the intervening years and what's still the same.

+The goal/hope is to maintain two designs: a pure HTML+CSS version built with Eleventy and a ridiculously overengineered one that'll give me a chance to experiment with Next.js.

 The older versions of my web résumé have been mostly lost to time, but roughly:

 - v1.0 - Some HTML handwritten in Microsoft Notepad (lol)